semklim/SpotifyAPI_Exame_Step/README.md

 npm run start
 ```
 _________IF_________
-If you want to build desktop aplication, write command:
+If you want to build desktop application, write command:
 ```bash
 npm run build
 ```
-Youre app will be in this directory:
+Your app will be in this directory:
 /SpotifyAPI_Exame_Step/electron-build

 ## Features